 Sometimes an emergency may arise that necessitates a professional Will being created very quickly.
 We’re here to provide a priority service to ensure that everything is in place much faster than usual.
 Please note that this service requires time to take instruction, draft the Will and present it back to you to be signed and witnessed.

 A Will for couples that includes a trust specifically designed to protect your share of the family home against future circumstantial changes, which would otherwise potentially take it away from those you wish to benefit.

 Advance Decision (Living Will)

-Will Storage and retention - This also includes the registration of your Will with Certainty ‘The National Will Register’ to ensure your original Will never goes missing.
+Will Storage and Retention.
+This also includes the registration of your Will with Certainty, The National Will Register, to prevent it from ever going missing.